 You may have noticed skinheads & white power types are seen more in our society today.
 That's not because there are more of them.
 It's because it serves the purposes of the media's anti-Trump narratives to elevate their visibility right now.

 Look at David Duke.
 He never went anywhere.
 He wasn't kept in a glass case reading "Break If Donald Trump Runs For President".

 David Duke has always been David Duke.
 That is, he's always been a racist asshole.
 But for many years he was an out of sight racist asshole.
 Why did the media suddenly start giving him plenty of oxygen again?
 Because of Trump.

-The blonde reporter standing just behind Duke's shoulder is the intrepid Olivia Nuzzi, wondering how she got sentenced to Hell.
+The very pale blonde reporter standing just behind Duke's shoulder is the intrepid Olivia Nuzzi, wondering just how she got sentenced to Hell.

 Nobody cared about David Duke or what he thought for the last decade and a half or so until the media realized it could tie him to Donald Trump.
 All of a sudden we started seeing that grinning prick's face in the news again, something that hadn't happened since the mid-1990's.

 The media breathlessly informed us that TRUMP WAS ELEVATING AND LIFTING UP THE WHITE NATIONALISTS TO POWER!